firstvan/OrderTaker/README.md

     $ mvn site
 ```

-The index.html can found in project_basedir/target/staging.
+The index.html can be found in project_basedir/target/staging.